 The first step in planning the audit is defining the areas where the audit will be conducted.
 Locations of interest could include business areas, with markets and commercial streets; tourist areas, where one or more attractions for visitors are located; transit hubs, including buildings or areas that serve as key points for mass transit; and residential parks/plazas.
 We recommend identifying audit areas that meet criteria of these four neighborhood types to assess similarities and differences (see training deck on the GATE website).
-Each team can determine what would be most useful for their needs.
+Each team can determine what would be most useful for their needs, and what types of sites are most relevant to their context.